Recovery model: Identity

 Recovery of a durable sense of self (if it had been lost or taken away) has been proposed as an important element.
-A research review suggested that people sometimes achieve this by "positive withdrawal"—regulating social involvement and negotiating public space in order to only move towards others in a way that feels safe yet meaningful; and nurturing personal psychological space that allows room for developing understanding and a broad sense of self, interests, spirituality, etc. It was suggested that the process is usually greatly facilitated by experiences of interpersonal acceptance, mutuality, and a sense of social belonging; and is often challenging in the face of the typical barrage of overt and covert negative messages that come from the broader social context.
+A research review suggested that people sometimes achieve this by "positive withdrawal"—regulating social involvement and negotiating public space in order to only move towards others in a way that feels safe yet meaningful, while nurturing personal psychological space that allows room for developing understanding and a broad sense of self, interests, spirituality, and other concepts.
+It was suggested that the process is usually greatly facilitated by experiences of interpersonal acceptance, mutuality, and a sense of social belonging, and is often challenging in the face of the typical barrage of overt and covert negative messages that come from the broader social context.
 Being able to move on can mean having to cope with feelings of loss, which may include despair and anger.
 When an individual is ready for change, a process of grieving is initiated.
 It may require accepting past suffering and lost opportunities or lost time.